bixycler/UniinfoNotes/pages/Mind Jungle.md

 							- Only [Bruce MacEvoy at Handprint](https://handprint.com/HP/WCL/perspect1.html) defines “orthogonal” as “perpendicular to the image plane”.
 							- The term “orthogonal” seems to originate from the forward lines perpendicular to the image plane in one-point perspective, in constrast with the [transversals](((673ab08d-2389-4306-a7ee-6970e17018c6))).
 But then, the notion has been generalized to any parallel lines in 2-point & 3-point perspective.
 								- In Live About, [Helen South explains](https://www.liveabout.com/orthogonals-drawing-definition-1123067) the term “orthogonals” in both senses: perpendicular to the image plane and perpendicular to other set of orthogonals.
-						- transversals = parallel lines without converging image lines, because they are parallel to the image plane id:: 673ab08d-2389-4306-a7ee-6970e17018c6 collapsed:: true
+						- transversals = parallel lines with image lines don't converge (because they are parallel to the image plane) id:: 673ab08d-2389-4306-a7ee-6970e17018c6 collapsed:: true
 							- Many ones define “transversal lines” as “lines parallel to the image plane” like [in Rapid Fire Art](https://rapidfireart.com/2017/07/18/lesson-6-introduction-to-linear-perspectives/), [by Helen South](https://www.liveabout.com/orthogonals-drawing-definition-1123067), etc.